Chemistry 301 Introduction to Biochemistry

 RNA molecules may be chemically modified before they become functional.
 This modification occurs after the RNA has been synthesized.
 Common modifications are cleavage of nucleotide sequences at one or both ends of the RNA molecule or in the middle of the RNA sequence, splicing of RNA from which a middle sequence has been removed, addition of nucleotide sequences to the 3′ or 5′ end, and methylation of selected adenylate residues.

 Post‑transcriptional modification of eukaryotic RNA is more common than modification of prokaryotic RNA.
 Because eukaryotes have a nuclear membrane, synthesis of RNA (which occurs in the nucleus) is complete before the RNA molecule migrates to the cytosol.
-Modification takes place in the cytosol.
+Modification takes place in the nucleus.
 In prokaryotes, which lack a nuclear membrane, protein synthesis can occur at the same time as RNA is being transcribed.
 Thus, post‑transcriptional modification of mRNA is unlikely.

 Until very recently it was thought that only proteins could be enzymes.
 However, RNase P, an RNA‑protein complex, has been shown to be catalytically active even when its protein segment is missing.
 This intriguing enzyme cleaves RNA to generate the 5′ ends of all E. coli tRNAs.
 In addition, a precursor rRNA in Tetrahymena self‑splices.
 The liberated piece of RNA then catalyzes the transformation of other RNA molecules.
 These are two examples of true enzymatic activity by RNA.